 Yes.
 We encourage our DAF accounts to review and routinely update both current Fund Advisors and those appointed to be Successor Advisors in the event all current Fund Advisors become unable to serve in this capacity.
 Both types of Advisors are documented as part of the Exhibit A Fund Document.
 Changes can be made at any time by contacting our Executive Director. firstname.lastname@example.org | 1.405.488.1450

 In the event all current Fund Advisors become unable to fulfill their duties and no Successor Advisors have been appointed, CFO's Board of Trustees will review options and, if necessary, exercise Variance Powers to redirect remaining funds to a charitable organization that aligns with donor intent.

 Not at this time.
 CFO encourages, but does not require, DAFs to distribute at least 5% of the account's value each year.

 No. The Pension Protection Act of 2006 prohibits grants to individuals from a donor-advised fund.
 Additionally, Section 4966 of the U.S. Code imposes an excise tax on distributions from a DAF to individuals.
 For these reasons CFO is not able to approve these types of distributions.

 Not directly.
 A scholarship is considered a grant to an individual which is prohibited from a Donor Advised Fund.
 Additionally, charitable scholarships are closely regulated to ensure various requirements are met.
 A donor advised fund may recommend a distribution of at least $25,000 to establish a separate Endowed Scholarship at CFO.
-Please reach out to our scholarship director to learn more.
+Please reach out to our Director of Scholarships to learn more.
 405.488.1450 or via email email@example.com

 Please review the following: